-A Federation home is an Australian version of the English Edwardian House, which drew on elements of Victorian style and Queen Anne revival period of 1895 to 1910.
+A Federation home is an Australian version of the English Edwardian House.
+It drew on elements of Victorian style and Queen Anne revival period of 1895 to 1910.

-This period lasted until the first world war when there was a shortage of tradesman and the cost of houses had to be reduced.
-From 1915 a less decorative house was built, with plainer style lead lighting in the windows and the ornate details were no more.
-These were known as ‘Bungalows’.
+This period lasted until the first world war.
+Unfortunately a shortage of tradesman meant the cost of houses had to be reduced.
+So from 1915 ‘less decorative houses’ began to be built.
+The lead lighting in windows became plain and ornate details disappeared.
+These houses became known as ‘Bungalows’.

 The Queenslander Home

-Queenslanders were usually a single detached house that were generally built on high piers or stumps with a prominent exterior staircase.
-This brought the main floor above flood levels, but also allowed the cool air to circulate underneath providing natural ventilation through the house.
+Usually a single detached house built on high piers with a prominent exterior staircase.
+This design brings the main floor above flood levels.
+Additionally, it allows cool air to circulate underneath, providing natural ventilation through the house.

-Decorative features such as pressed-metal ceilings, detailed fret-work and casement windows were featured on these buildings.
+Pressed-metal ceilings, detailed fret-work and casement windows were popular on these buildings.

-Queenslanders were initially a cheap housing option, but production tapered off after the second world war, when materials became hard to find and lower maintenance homes on smaller blocks were more desirable.
+Queenslanders were initially a cheap housing option.
+However after the second world war production tapered off and materials became hard to find.
+This meant that lower maintenance homes on smaller blocks then became more desirable.